 After the game, I went back to my hotel, grabbed some groceries at a nearby store and relaxed for the evening.
 Time to recharge my batteries a little, as there were still lots of places to see on my road trip!

-Nearly everyone I’ve talked to about going to Fenway Park says to never consider driving.
+Nearly everyone I’ve talked to about going to Fenway Park says to never consider driving to the ballpark.
 Instead, they say, leave your car in the outskirts of the city and take the train in.
 I decided to drive right down to the park for this event, however, because I knew it wouldn’t be as busy as a Red Sox game and it was Saturday morning when I got to town.
 It turns out that driving was perfectly fine on this day, and despite all the parking lots charging $25 and $30 for the day, I managed to park about a block away for just $10.
-This was the view from the lot, and you can see the famous Citgo sign that’s visible from inside Fenway:
+This was the view from the lot, and you can see the famous Citgo sign that’s visible from inside Fenway — talk about exciting!

 After a few seconds of walking, I rounded a corner and this was the scene before me: